nvseenu/timbre/README.md

 # Timbre

-## A pure Clojure/Script logging library
+## A pure Clojure/Script logging+profiling library

 Java logging is a Kafkaesque mess of complexity that buys you _nothing_.
 It can be comically hard to get even the simplest logging working, and it just gets worse at scale.